seekey13/PetTranslator/README.md

 - **Unified Commands:** Use simple `/pt` commands instead of remembering job-specific ability names
 - **Smart Translation:** Automatically translates `go`, `stop`, and `bye` commands to the correct pet ability based on your current job
+- **Pet Detection:** Validates that you have an active pet before attempting to issue commands
 - **Level Awareness:** Respects level requirements for each pet ability
 - **Flexible Targeting:** Support for custom targeting on attack commands (`<t>`, `<st>`, `<bt>`, etc.)
 - **Job Change Detection:** Automatically detects when you change jobs and updates available commands